microsoft/AcademicContent/Workshop/14. LUIS/LUIS HOL.md

     _Adding a prebuilt entity_

 1. Scroll down and select **encyclopedia**.
 Then click the **Save** button.
-A new prebuilt entity named "encyclopedia" will be added to the list.
+A new prebuilt entity named "encyclopedia" will be added to the list of entities.

     ![Selecting the encyclopedia entity](Images/luis-select-encycolpedia-entity.png)